RiiConnect24/Wii-Guide/_pages/en_US/faq.md

 * Installing BootMii and/or Priiloader/Preloader.
 * Failure during the install of crucial system/IOS titles (e.g. power outage).
 * Modifying the vWii NAND without knowing what you are doing.
+* Install System File Mods on vWii

+### What are the limitations in Wii modding?
+The following is a list of things that can potentially **BRICK** your Wii (don't do these things!):
+* Installing Wii menu themes not formatted correctly for your region.
+* Failure during the install of crucial system/IOS titles (e.g. power outage).
+* Modifying the Wii NAND without knowing what you are doing.
+* Installing System File Mods

 ### How can I remove parental controls?
 The [mkey generator](https://mkey.salthax.org) can generate the code required to remove parental controls.